What is Malignant Hyperthermia? 2019 Update Review

 - A positive test will mean that the patient is at risk of a MH crisis.
 All treating doctors must be informed so that appropriate preparation can be organised prior to the patient having an operation.

 The three main reasons to obtain an IVCT are:

 - The patient has had a reaction during an anaesthetic that is possibly Malignant hyperthermia

-- The patient has a family history of Malignant Hyperthermia and there is no genetic test available in the patients family.
+- The patient has a family history of MH and there is no genetic test available in the patients family.

-- The patient has a family history of Malignant Hyperthermia, a genetic test is available for the patients family but the patient had a negative genetic test.
+- The patient has a family history of MH, a genetic test is available for the patients family but the patient had a negative genetic test.

 - Masseter muscle may spasm for a prolonged period (more than 2 minutes) after the administration of the muscle relaxant, Suxamethonium.
 During this time it is often very difficult to intubate the patient because the mouth can not be opened.

 - If the patient is being control ventilated, the anaesthetic monitor will show a rising end-tidal carbon dioxide levels.

 - If the patient is spontaneously breathing, tachypnea will be displayed by the patient.